 • “be clear and distinct separation between the MOT documents and any documents not related to MOT testing”.You need to give your documents their own part of the board to ensure that the MOT noticeboard has a clear identity and doesn’t get muddled with anything else.

-So, if you’re a Site Manager, go and take a look at your MOT noticeboard and ask yourself these five things:
+So, if you’re a Site Manager responsible for MOT compliance, or a MOT Tester, or indeed, anyone involved with MOT sites, go and take a look at your MOT noticeboard and run through this brief assessment:

 1. Is it visible to those booking or waiting for their MOT?